Kenrick J. Mock

 Artificial Intelligence.
 Minor Areas of Study: Algorithms and Complexity, Cognitive Psychology.

-and Electrical Engineering, University of California, Davis.
-December,1990.
+- B.S., Computer Science and Engineering, University of California, Davis.
+December, 1990, with Highest Honors.

 - Professor, Computer Science.